 As I have become more active on a variety of social media platforms, I have helped live “report” nonprofit and community activities as a social media reporter, thereby giving them wider visibility.

-Examples of “live blogged” events follow (partial list): Greentech Media, Association of Fundraising Professionals, BlogItSA, NTEN: Nonprofit Technology Network, San Antonio’s Martin Luther King, Jr. March, Social Media Breakfast San Antonio, Art Pace, Dogtoberfest, SXSW, Armadillo Christmas Bazaar, ONE Campaign (see slide show above), Travis County Kennel Club, City of Austin, Austin TechBreakfast, Art From The Streets, Big Medium, Chuy’s Children’s Parade and Austin Police Operation Blue Santa, Austin Powwow, Slow Food, Trans Pecos Pipeline (protest), Handbuilt Motorcycle Show, Round Rock Express and Freedom Flyers, Austin Chronicle and more.
+Examples of “live blogged” events follow (partial list): Greentech Media, Association of Fundraising Professionals, BlogItSA, NTEN: Nonprofit Technology Network, San Antonio’s Martin Luther King, Jr. March, Social Media Breakfast San Antonio, Art Pace, Dogtoberfest, SXSW, Armadillo Christmas Bazaar, ONE Campaign (see slide show above), Travis County Kennel Club, City of Austin, Austin TechBreakfast, Art From The Streets, Big Medium, Chuy’s Children’s Parade, Austin Powwow, Slow Food, Handbuilt Motorcycle Show, Round Rock Express and Freedom Flyers, Austin Chronicle and more.

 The links above take you to Carolyn’s Tumblr, which is another platform where my Instagram adventures end up.

 My current volunteer work involves seeking partners for the Butterfly Print Project, a multi-year collaborative fine art printmaking program involving artists of diverse backgrounds and artistic styles.
 Ultimately, the sale of prints produced will help fund the daily operational needs of the National Butterfly Center in Mission.
 A documentary film and touring exhibition are part of the proposed project.